holmstead/WSAA_coursework/README.md

 - Update: Modifying existing recipe details
 - Delete: Removing recipes from the database

 The database connection info is stored in a seperate file `dbconfig.py`.

-`mysql.connector` is used for connecting python to the mysql database - [W3 schools](https://www.w3schools.com/python/python_mysql_getstarted.asp)
+This improves security and modularity. `mysql.connector` is used for [connecting to the mysql database](https://www.w3schools.com/python/python_mysql_getstarted.asp).

 The DAO class is imported into the server app.py, which functions as a [RESTful API](https://www.geeksforgeeks.org/what-is-restful-api/).
 It handles HTTP methods such as `GET`, `POST`, `PUT`, and `DELETE` to perform operations on the database.
 The [mapping](https://www.geeksforgeeks.org/flask-app-routing/) between these HTTP methods and specific URL routes is defined using Flask’s `@app.route()` decorator.